corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 The node will perform any automatic data migrations required, which may take some time.
 If the migration process is interrupted, restart the node to continue.
 The node stops automatically when migration is complete.

-## Step 6: Start the node

-Start your node in the normal way.

 ## Step 7: Undrain the node